Birthgap — global fertility and the timing of parenthood

 Children per mother (CPM)

-In 2024, Hungary's children per mother (CPM) stands at 2.18, showing a small increase of 0.02 from the previous year.
-Over the past five years, the CPM has been on an upward trend, averaging 2.15.
-This current figure is quite near the long-term average from the 1970s, which was 2.20.
-On the global stage, Hungary holds the 23rd position out of 38 countries, while in Europe, it ranks 19th out of 31.
+In 2024, the number of children per mother (CPM) in Hungary reached 2.18, marking a modest increase of 0.02 from the previous year.
+The five-year average shows a gradual upward trend, with CPM at 2.15.
+This current figure is quite close to Hungary's average CPM of 2.20 recorded in the 1970s.
+On the global stage, Hungary holds the 23rd position out of 38 countries, while within Europe, it stands 19th among 31 nations.

 Source: Eurostat; Human Fertility Database.